ABOUT OUR PROJECT

 I want to leave my apartment, but I can’t take all the furniture.
 Can I leave it for the landlord?
 Maybe he needs a few cabinets and a bed?

 Or maybe he doesn’t.
 Of course, you can offer furniture specially made for the apartment (like custom made kitchen cabinets) to the owners.
 But don’t expect them to get too excited.
 Even your nice kitchen furniture might not meet the taste of the next tenant and therefore many owners don’t bother at all or pay very little for your furniture.
 They might get stuck with the stuff and have to pay a lot to dispose of it or store it later.
 It’s much more likely the next tenant could be interested (if you know them already).
-Or just could just sell it on the internet (for instance on platforms like Kleinanzeigen or Shpock or Das schwarze Brett to name but a few).
+Or you could just sell it on the internet (for instance on platforms like Kleinanzeigen or Shpock or Das schwarze Brett to name but a few).

 I want to move out of my apartment.
 The landlord asked for a walk up.
 How do I prepare for that?